 Period:

 NAME:

 Home Telephone Number: E-mail:

 Address:

 Name of parents/guardians:

 Parent/Guardian contact telephone number:

-CURRENT SCHEDULE List class and teacher
+CURRENT SCHEDULE List class and teach ier

 Period 1 Period 5

 Period 2 Period 6

 Period 3 Period 7

 Period 4 Lunch

-What are your special interests?

 What do you consider to be your greatest asset?

 Do you have a job?
 Where?

 What are your goals for this school year?